Crystal Mine

 9-22-15 In order to make payment try: jcrowley@crystal-mine.com when you go to Paypal.
 Also, the search function is not working and so far I haven't figured out how to make it work. pages are alphabetical...see below.

-February 16, 2025.
-New Arrivals Page 4 has been updated with a suite of mixed world wide minerals.
-This is the 1st post Tucson (2025) show update.
-Most of the pieces on this update are from the Tucson mélange.
+February 26, 2025.
+New Arrivals Page 2 Has been updated with a suite of mixed world wide minerals.
+Most of these in this update are recent purchases from the Tucson show, 2025.
+I picked these primarily for eye appeal.

 I spent a week combing what seems like hundreds of dealers.
 First area I hit was the Kino sports complex in south Tucson.
 In the past it has always had several dealers there, almost all from outside the United States.
 This year there were even more than last year.
 There were several dealers from Africa...Mali and the Congo, with tons of malachite from the Congo it seems like.
 Most of it pretty run of the mill.
 From Mali there was very little of the epidote that was so prevalent the last few years; still lots of prehnite though.
 There were a couple of Brazilian dealers selling the vivianite from Cabeca do Cachorro claim, Sao Gabriel da Cachoeira, Amazon, Brazil.
 I saw very little of ludlamite from there though...and what was available has gone up remarkably more expensive.
 There were several Moroccan dealers selling their wares.
 Mostly mediocre material, lots of low end vanadinite and other low end species; a few had some nice quality vanadinites, much more expensive than they used to be for the most part.
 Other venues had Moroccan material and much more reasonable prices, one just had to shop around.
 There were literally tons of Uruguayan amethyst in geodes.
 From hand sized to 6 feet or more tall.
 Lots of quartz also, mostly Brazilian...crystals to a few tons and over 6 feet tall...how about a rose quartz bath tub?
 There were also a couple of Mexican dealers...lots of Las Vigas amethyst, mostly quite light color, at rather high prices.
 So much of this around I'm surprised the prices aren't a bit more reasonable.